Past Presentations

 APRIL 15, 2024

 Presentation by guest speaker, Thomas A. Dubois, Professor, Folklore Unit Head and Director of Graduate Studies at the University of Wisconsin, Madison.
-This presentation will compare the kinds of "shamanic" healing and magic reflected in the Kalevala with the kinds of healing and magic practiced by Sámi up through the 1700s, when shamanic activities became criminalized in the realms of Sweden-Finland and Denmark-Norway.
+This presentation compared the kinds of "shamanic" healing and magic reflected in the Kalevala with the kinds of healing and magic practiced by Sámi up through the 1700s, when shamanic activities became criminalized in the realms of Sweden-Finland and Denmark-Norway.
 The Finnish "tietäjä" or "knower" and the Sámi "noaidi" "worker of magic" have common roots but also some distinctive differences.

 FINLAND’S FAMILY HISTORY ASSOCIATION (FFHA) ORGANIZATION